-At this point no one should be surprised at the unit mix of Normanton Park.
-1 and 2 bedroom units make up 62% of the entire development, with 3 bedroom units taking up 28% and the remaining 10% dedicated to 4 bedroom units and up (Terrace units included).
+At this point, no one should be surprised at the unit mix of Normanton Park.
+1 and 2 bedroom apartments make up 62% of the entire development, with 3 bedroom units taking up 28% and the remaining 10% dedicated to 4 bedroom units and up (Terrace units included).

-Sizes throughout are quite average and inline of what most would expect in a new mass market launch today.
+Sizes throughout are quite average and in line with what most would expect in a new mass-market launch today.
 Don’t be too taken in at the larger end of the spectrum as the bigger sizes are all attributed to the highest floor units of each stack, where the void space over the living is included.

 Other than that the remaining units will definitely be catered for families but again for those looking in this general area will have to note the lack of a nearby MRT station.
 There is the availability of one car park lot per unit so I’d expect families who are looking at Normanton Park should also be car owners otherwise the location wouldn’t make too much sense.

-As far as maintenance fees go, it is also considered average for a mass market development, and is a part of why mega developments are attractive to buyers today.
-More so for those looking at 3 bedroom units and up as the estimated maintenance fees aren’t even slated to increase despite the size.
+As far as maintenance fees go, it is also considered average for a mass-market development and is a part of why mega-developments are attractive to buyers today.
+For those looking at 3 bedroom units and up as the estimated maintenance fees aren’t even slated to increase despite the size.

 For those looking at units at Normanton Park, you’d probably be wondering what the competition is like – of which the closest by (and it really isn’t that close) would be Kent Ridge Hill Residences.
-As at the time of writing, Kent Ridge Hill Residences has sold 75 percent of its 498 units so you don’t have a whole lot to choose from.
+As of the time of writing, Kent Ridge Hill Residences has sold 75 percent of its 498 apartments so you don’t have a whole lot to choose from.

 To start, let’s look at the 1 bedroom unit comparisons versus Kent Ridge Hill Residences